Spring 2025 – Class Schedule

 Monday/Wednesday 4:00 p.m. – 5:50 p.m.

-This is an introductory survey course designed to acquaint students with business as a field of study.
-It analyzes the ethical role of business in society with emphasis on how the business system operates.
+This introductory survey course is designed to acquaint students with business as a field of study.
+It analyzes the ethical role of business in society, emphasizing how the business system operates.
 It provides students with business communication and quantitative analysis skills, (including the application of spreadsheets), required in the corporate world.
-It introduces students to various areas of business including accounting, business law, ethics, finance, global markets, information systems, management and marketing.
+It introduces students to various business areas, including accounting, business law, ethics, finance, global markets, information systems, management, and marketing.

 Eligibility: NYC Department of Education high school juniors and seniors who have passed the NYS English Language Arts (ELA) Regents with a score of 70+ and have an overall H.S. average of 75+